axlan/scratch/dummy_fpga/README.txt

 Included Files:
-  projgen.tcl - tcl script for generating example project file ip_repo/ - countains the IP block for testing unecrypted/ - countains unencrypted versions of the source files for reference timing_test.c - example software written to be compiled with the Xilinx SDK and run on the processor bare metal
+  projgen.tcl - tcl script for generating example project file ip_repo/ - countains the IP block for testing constraints/ - countains the xdc file NOTE: this was used to set the LED pin for the our setup and will need to be changed based on the hardware used unecrypted/ - countains unencrypted versions of the source files for reference timing_test.c - example software written to be compiled with the Xilinx SDK and run on the processor bare metal